noahruiz416/Tempe_Traffic_Classification/Analytical_Report.md

 ## Age Driver 2
 <img width="500" alt="Screen Shot 2022-07-26 at 7 43 49 AM" src="https://user-images.githubusercontent.com/88412646/181075114-b9b9f87a-82f5-47b3-b41a-b47e1e25100b.png">

+These two histograms show the distribtuion of ages for driver 1 and 2 respectively.
+As you can see there seems to be a slight skew to the right of the dataset for both age of the driver variables.
+At first I thought this was from chance however from further inspection I realized that it was from outliers within the dataset which I got rid off.

 ## Light Condition Counts
 <img width="500" alt="Screen Shot 2022-07-26 at 7 44 03 AM" src="https://user-images.githubusercontent.com/88412646/181075161-a5f45754-3506-4d6e-9a2b-d894ccdac740.png">